dkhmelenko/MesterClientAndroid/README.md

 - Adding test steps for each testcase
 - Passing tests manually (under development)
-- Posting test results to the server (under development)
+- Posting test results to the server (under development) All structures of the requests/responses and their descriptions are available [here](https://github.com/art-divin/mester-rest-api/wiki/Domain-JSON)

 #Used libraries
 - [Android appcompat v7](https://github.com/android/platform_frameworks_support/tree/master/v7/appcompat)